samisnotinsane/hackernews-client/README.md

-dead | `true` if the item is dead. parent | The comment's parent: either another comment or the relevant story. poll | The pollopt's associated poll. kids | The ids of the item's comments, in ranked display order. url | The URL of the story. score | The story's score, or the votes for a pollopt. title | The title of the story, poll or job.
+dead | `true` if the item is dead. parent | The comment's parent: either another comment or the relevant story. poll | The pollopt's associated poll. kids | list of `Item` of this item's comments, in ranked display order. url | The URL of the story. score | The story's score, or the votes for a pollopt. title | The title of the story, poll or job.